 In 1997 the center's scope was broadened to focus on systems analysis and sustainability.
 The new name, Center for Sustainable Systems, reflected the shift in focus.
 Research became the primary activity, with education and outreach continuing as key goals.

 Besides the growing library of research reports, journal articles and conference proceedings, our most popular publications are the Factsheets, that examine current trends of a particular system, such as Personal Transportation or Residential Buildings.
-Most of the research underpinning these resources is based on a methodology called Life Cycle Assessment (LCA) as an empirical way of measuring the inputs and outputs (both materials and energy) of a system.
+Much of the research underpinning these resources is based on a methodology called Life Cycle Assessment (LCA) as a way of modeling the inputs and outputs (of materials, energy, desired product, and undesired pollution) of a system.

-The Center continues to grow, as evidenced by the new certificate program in Industrial Ecology.
-More students are becoming involved through paid fellowships, Master's projects, internships, and volunteers.
+The Center continues to grow as it enters a third decade at the University of Michigan.
+More students are becoming involved through paid fellowships, Master's projects, internships, visiting scholars and volunteers.

 Important Moments in CSS's History